 I highly recommend getting a Switzerland saver day pass if you’re planning on doing a train day trip that visits multiple places.
 Trains can be super expensive in Switzerland and it’s often cheaper to buy a day pass if you’re going far away.
 If you book far in advance, you might be able to get away with buying tickets normally, but if you’re finding prices for your dates super expensive, look into a saver day pass!
 Plus, it gives you free access to Rigi (see the Lucerne day trip).

 Ticino is a part of Switzerland that speaks Italian.
 This region is absolutely gorgeous and it often has the best weather in Switzerland.
 So if it’s raining all around you, a day trip through Ticino might be the right idea!
 I’d start off in Bellinzona, where you can see some amazing castles, before heading off to Locarno, where you can grab lunch/drinks by the water, and finally heading on over to Lugano!
-There’s a lot to do in all of these cities, so it might take you more than a day to get to all three – prioritise which sound the most interesting to you!
+There’s so much to do in Ticino, so it might take you more than a day to get to all the sites – prioritise which sound the most interesting to you!

 This is without a doubt one of my favourite day trips in Switzerland.
 It’s got Switzerland’s famous Alps and cows, but also a lake and a MOUNTAIN COASTER.
 That’s right.
 You can control your own little roller coaster (it’s more like a very slow slide but it’s still awesome) with this view.
 It’s only like 5 francs to do and it’s the BEST way to either start or end your hike.
 You can read about the mountain coaster and my trip to Oeschinensee here.